Pratishtha123/Chatty/README.md

 # Chatty
-A light-weight and powerful Chat app...
+A light-weight and powerful Chat app.

 ---

 ## Features

--Chatting app
+- Chatting app

--Implementing app with features
+- Implementing app with features

--Login Authentication using Email
+- Login Authentication using Email

--Database integration with Firebase
+- Database integration with Firebase